 14) Try Sciatica Massages at Home

 Massage therapy can help ease sciatica symptoms and lower back pain to help you reconcile sleep faster and enjoy a good night’s sleep.
 Learning some sciatica massages you can do at home can be part of your bedtime routine to make sure your sciatica symptoms don’t flare up at night.
+Here are some massage techniques for sciatica.

 Palm & Thumb Sciatica Massage: